magento-hackathon/Hackathon_MageMonitoring/README.md

 - OS / Server / Memory Information / Magento version vs available
 - PHP version and some important configuration values vs recommended
 - Modules installed and their version number
-- Cache statistics (APC, Memcache, ...)
+- Cache statistics with option to flush each cache (APC, APCU, Memcache, ZendOpcache)
+- Magento debug/exception logs
 - Check for class and template file rewrites

+### How to add a new cache

+- Have a look at the interface class Hackathon_MageMonitoring_Model_CacheStats
+- Implement the interface
+- Drop the class into Model/CacheStats
+- You are done.
+Pull requests welcome. ;)

 ### Core Contributors